Skip to content

 This is the video of Sophie dancing to "We are all in this together"

-Salt Lake city is a well planned city with big and clean streets, friendly to pedestrians.
-We like the city a lot except for the food.
-Our culinary adventures in Salt Lake City were less than satisfactory.
-The ramen at Ramen 930 was a salty affair, devoid of the authentic flavors we craved.
-The service at Buca di Beppo Italian Restaurant was sluggish, with a long wait for a pizza that fell short on taste.
+Salt Lake City is a well planned city with big and clean streets, friendly to pedestrians.
+We liked the city a lot except for the food.
+Coming from the Bay Area (and before that, Southeast Asia), our expectations for food are probably too high :P The ramen at Ramen 930 was way too salty and lacked authentic flavors.
+The service at Buca di Beppo Italian Restaurant was slow, with a long wait for a pizza that was honestly not great.

 Conclusion